 then enter the second 20 and press enter

 then enter the recharge token you purchased and click enter and everything should work fine.

 After you’ve successfully loaded the Key Change Tokens, go ahead and load the energy token by punching all 20 digits and pressing enter.

-However, prepaid meter user facing challenges loading their credit tokens have resorted to going to their electricity company social media accounts to express their dissatisfaction with the KCT tokens.
+However, prepaid meter users facing challenges loading their credit tokens have resorted to going to their electricity company’s social media accounts to express their dissatisfaction with the KCT tokens.
 Some were irritated that, despite receiving the tokens (KCT 1 and KCT 2) and performing all of their duties, their meters still displayed problem warnings.

-The comments from the power suppliers were examined in order to gain a better understanding of the issue surrounding their KCT complaints.
+The comments from the power suppliers were examined to gain a better understanding of the issue surrounding their KCT complaints.

 Some prepaid meters, on the other hand, may demand a different method of activation.
 Some token is automatically sent to the customers after 72 hours of meter installation.